51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

-The intention was that this will ensure the best performance for the most computationally complex part of the process and reduce maintenance overhead, as well as the time required to add support for Device Detection in a new language.
+The intention was that this will ensure the best performance for the most computationally complex part of the process and reduce maintenance overhead, as well as the time needed to add support for Device Detection in a new language.

 The code for this component is available on GitHub: